NEXST-TOOL/nexst/README.md

 The repository of NEXST (Next Environment for XiangShan Target) contains basic hardware and software components for system-level FPGA prototyping and emulation of the open-source XiangShan RISC-V processor core.

+The branch `Nanhu-mini-LvNA` mainly focuses on how to generate a prototyping for LvNA
+(Labeled von Neumann Architecture) with a dual-core XiangShan Nanhu-minimal processor.

 ## XiangShan Targets with Nanhu Microarchitecture
-- **Nanhu-G**, a compact version of XiangShan Nanhu

 - **Nanhu-minimal**, a minimal version of XiangShan NanHu